Where are the first knotted rugs from?

 Selling carpets on the Silk Road

-Once the Silk Road got going, about 200 BC, the traders of Central Asia found that knotted rugs also made great things to sell to Europeans in the west and to the people of China in the east.
+As the Silk Road got going, about 200 BC, the traders of Central Asia found that knotted rugs also made great things to sell to Europeans in the west and to the people of China in the east.
 Europeans and Chinese people paid very high prices for these rugs, and the rugs got bigger and fancier.
-Sometimes people even made them with silk instead of wool: those rugs had brighter colors, and were even more expensive.
+Sometimes people even made them with silk instead of wool.
+Silk rugs had brighter colors, and smaller knots.
+They were even more expensive than wool carpets.

 In the later Middle Ages, factories produced knotted carpets not only in Iran but also in the Ottoman Empire, in what is now Turkey.
 A lot of people in Europe thought these carpets were too expensive to put on the floor and walk on.
 People draped knotted carpets over tables like tablecloths.

 In late medieval Europe, people may also have copied knotted carpets in the form of woven tapestries, to hang on the walls of rich people’s houses and drape over tables.
 But Europe was producing more and more wool to sell.
 They wanted to make things out of that wool, to add value.
 So in the 1400s, European manufacturers opened factories to make woven tapestries.

 In the early 1600s, under the supervision of King Henry IV of France, European factories started to make their own knotted carpets.
 By 1628, the factory was located outside of Paris at the Savonnerie.
 After the French Revolution, French carpet-making moved to the Gobelins factory.
 But today people don’t really make carpets in France anymore.